 Hospice care is extremely challenging for everyone involved.
 Patients and their families have to deal with difficult and often conflicting emotions.
 A hospice social worker provides age-appropriate education to the children and grandchildren of the patient.
 They help people to deal with their chronic condition and support family caregivers as they navigate their relative’s imminent end of life.

 A hospice social worker might also run support groups that connect grieving people to others with similar experiences.
-During the regular meetings, members can discuss issues related to home hospice care, work through family tensions, and discuss the benefits of home health care versus using a long-term care facility.
+During the regular meetings, members can discuss issues related to home hospice care, work through family tensions, and discuss the benefits of home care versus using a long-term care facility.

 Occupational Therapy